 6km of defences will run through the town using a combination of walls finished mainly in local stone, grass embankments and integrated sections of glass panels.
 With more than half of the defences set back from the riverside, integrated floodgates enable access to existing open space, and riverside views will be maintained.

-A new improved pumping station is proposed on Stock Beck.
+A new improved pumping station is being constructed on Stock Beck.
 Located at Gooseholme, the new pumping station will pump water from Stock Beck, reducing flood risk from the drainage system.

-5 hectares of habitat and recreational space will be improved at two sites located at Beezon Fields and Mintsfeet.
+5 hectares of habitat and recreational space has been improved at two sites located at Beezon Fields and Mintsfeet.

 3km of footpath improvements will enable partner projects including cycle ways and footbridges to be developed.
 Improved connectivity to riverside recreational space will be delivered.